Harvard-Ophthalmology-AI-Lab/FairDomain/README.md

 * If you cannot directly download the FairDomain dataset, please request access in the above Google Drive link, we will make sure to grant you access within 3-5 days.

-* Please refer to each folder for classification and segmentation tasks, respectively.
+## Please refer to each folder (Dataset and Code) for classification and segmentation tasks, respectively.

-## Please stay tunned for our code release